Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 	<tr>
 		<td>topology</td>
 		<td>TopologyType</td>
-		<td>Declares the topology of embedded geometry attributes or those in a geometry resources.
+		<td>Declares the typology of embedded geometry attributes or those in a geometry resources.
 One of {"PerAttributeArray", "InterleavedArray", "Indexed"}.
 When "Indexed", the indices (faces) must also be declared.</td>
 	</tr>
 	<tr>
 		<td>vertexAttributes</td>